-EN11- Operational sites in areas of high biodiversity values
+EN11 Operational sites in areas of high biodiversity

 Boliden's impacts on biodiversity are above all related to land use in current or abandoned operations.
-As of December 31, 2014, Boliden owned or controlled 21,900 ha of land in connection with existing operations, in areas adjacent to existing or former operations, or in other areas of interest for exploration.
-Most operations are located in areas where mining or smelting activities have been carried out for anything between sevaral decades and several hundred years.
+As of December 31, 2015, Boliden owned or controlled 20,900 ha of land in connection with existing operations, in areas adjacent to existing or former operations, or in other areas of interest for exploration.
+Most operations are located in areas where mining or smelting activities have been carried out for anything between several decades and several hundred years.
 Some of the older mining areas are from a time when environmental legislation did not exist and knowledge levels were much less developed than is currently the case, and it is consequently not only impossible to determine an original baseline, but difficult to quantify the precise long-term impact of the activities.
 For every operation there is a permit process, and for time-limited operations, such as mines, Boliden always ensures that the areas can be reclaimed after the mine closing.
 Strategies are constantly developed for the definition of proper compensation measures for application when utilising land and thus causing loss of biodiversity.
 Closure and remediation plans, including biodiversity aspects, are a mandatory part of the environmental permit issued to operate a mine.

-Details of which of the sites that are located in or adjacent to national or regional protected areas, including Natura 2000 habitats defined by EU Member States can be found in the table.
+Details of the sites that are located in or adjacent to national or regional protected areas, including Natura 2000 habitats defined by EU Member States can be found in the table.

+Protected

-Sites Operation Country Size, ha Protected areas
+Sites Operation Country Size, ha areas

-Aitik Mine Sweden 6,717 Yes1,2,3
+Aitik Mine Sweden 7,354 Yes1) 2) 3)

 Bergsöe Smelter Sweden 13 No

-Boliden Area Mine Sweden 1,878 Yes
+Boliden Area Mine Sweden 1,892 Yes 2)

 Garpenberg Mine Sweden 1,375 No

 Harjavalta Smelter Finland 451 No

 Kokkola Smelter Finland 340 No

-Kylylahti Mine Finland 670 Yes
+Kylylahti Mine Finland 652 Yes1)2)

 Odda Smelter Norway 40 No

 Rönnskär Smelter Sweden 153 No

-Tara Mine Ireland 803 Yes
+Tara Mine Ireland 805 Yes 2)

-Old mining areas and forests - Sweden 9,462 Yes
+Old mining areas

+and forests Sweden 7,875 Yes1) 2) 3)

-1) in the area 2) adjacent to 3) containing portions of area
+- 1) in the area - 3) containing portions of area

-EN13- Habitats protected and restored
+EN13 Habitats protected and restored

 Once reclamation work is completed, the measures must be inspected by the environmental authorities who will either approve them or propose additional measures.
-Where appropriate, reclamation is done in partnership with affected land owners or sami villages.
+Where appropriate, reclamation is done in partnership with affected land owners or Sami villages.
 Boliden continues to monitor and manage the areas that have been reclaimed for an indeterminate period of time, and this may, if necessary, entail implementing additional measures in already reclaimed areas.